Joyce Kozloff

 Joyce Kozloff (born December 14, 1942) is an American artist known for her paintings, murals, and public art installations.
-She was one of the original members of the Pattern and Decoration movement and an early artist in the 1970s feminist art movement, including as a founding member of the Heresies collective.
+She was one of the original members of the Pattern and Decoration movement and an early artist in the 1970s feminist art movement, including as a founding member of the Heresies collective and (revealed in 2026) of Guerrilla Girls as Liubov Popova.

 She has been active in the women's and peace movements throughout her life.
 Since the early 1990s, her work has drawn extensively on cartography and patterns.

 Personal life and education

 Joyce Blumberg was born to Adele Rosenberg and Leonard Blumberg on December 14, 1942 in Somerville, New Jersey.
 Leonard, born in New Jersey, was an attorney.
 Adele was active in community organizations.
 Both of her parents' families had emigrated from Lithuania.
 She had two younger brothers.

 During the summer of 1959, she studied art at New York's Art Students League.
 In the summer of 1962 she attended Rutgers University and the following summer she attended the Università di Firenze.
 In 1964 she earned a Bachelor of Fine Arts from the Carnegie Institute of Technology.
 She then attended Columbia University and received a Masters of Fine Arts in 1967.

 She married Max Kozloff on July 2, 1967.
 They have a son.
 Kozloff has lived primarily in New York since 1964.
 Their marriage lasted until Max's death in 2025.